sebastianplnr/spotify_audio_feature_analysis/README.md

 # Spotify Audio Feature Analysis

 The repository contains all necessary tools to understand and replicate the project.
 The scripts and data sets are numbered corresponding to the following steps and their outputs.
 Both R and Python were used as each of them possesses unique strengths and limitations.
-Each script and dataset has a number corresponding to the steps discribed below e.g. Step 1, scraping the charts, has a scripted and output dataset labled with a "1" followed by a descriptive name.
+Each script and dataset has a number corresponding to the steps discribed below e.g. Step 1, scraping the charts, has a script and output dataset labled with a "1" followed by a descriptive name.

 ### Step 1 (in Python)
 Scrape Spotify charts (here: all possible countries, top 200, weekly) and save data per country as csv.
 (Update 2021-05-23: unfortunately, Spotify seem to have revoked permission for querying the source code of their webpage or at least through the "requests" library)